authID Appoints Rhon Daguro as CEO and Joe Trelin as Chairman of the Board

-DENVER, March 24, 2023 (GLOBE NEWSWIRE) -- authID® [Nasdaq: AUID], a leading provider of secure identity authentication solutions, today announced the appointment of Rhon Daguro as Chief Executive Officer and Joe Trelin as Chairman of the Board.
+DENVER, March 24, 2023 (GLOBE NEWSWIRE) -- authID® AUID, a leading provider of secure identity authentication solutions, today announced the appointment of Rhon Daguro as Chief Executive Officer and Joe Trelin as Chairman of the Board.

 "The Board is delighted to welcome Rhon Daguro as our new Chief Executive," said Chairman Joe Trelin.
 "Rhon has exceptional strategic capabilities, proven operational effectiveness, and a track record of outstanding revenue growth in the identity space.
 We look forward to working together to realize the full potential of authID."